-Earlier this week the Mi 9T Pro launched in Europe as Xiaomi’s latest affordable flagship.
+The Mi 9T Pro launched in Europe as Xiaomi’s first affordable flagship in the region.
 Technically this isn’t a new phone at all, as it was previously released outside of Europe as the Redmi K20 Pro.
 The Redmi brand doesn’t exist in Europe, so Xiaomi elected to release the phone with the Mi 9 family branding.
 Of course, there are a few market-specific differences like NFC, which we’ll discuss shortly.

 My talented colleague Dhruv Bhutani gave the Redmi K20 Pro a thorough review in his native India where it’s being sold (alongside China).
 In his review, he highly recommended the phone based on its combination of great specs and cutthroat pricing.